Please feel free to comment on my review.

 At the end of the story, the Doctor and Ace escape in the TARDIS before Kurtz tries to get in and is halfway through the doors.
 The TARDIS dematerialises and Kurtz is killed as his body is split in half by the time vortex.
 This shocks and horrifies Ace, as it is a very shocking, horrifying moment.

 This is a turning point in Ace’s character as after seeing the horrifying death of Kurtz, she decides not to be called Ace anymore.
 Instead she refers to herself as Dorothy McShane or simply ‘McShane’.
 I did wonder how and where the story would go next for Ace in ‘Doctor Who’.

 The CD extras are as follows.
-At the end of Disc 2, there’s a trailer for the next ‘Doctor Who’ audio called ‘The One Doctor’ with Colin Baker as the Sixth Doctor and Bonnie Langford as Mel.
+At the end of Disc 2, there’s a trailer for the next ‘Doctor Who’ audio called ‘The One Doctor’ with Colin Baker and Bonnie Langford with Christopher Biggins.

 ‘Colditz’ is a very gripping and enjoyable audio adventure with the Seventh Doctor and Ace.
 I enjoyed listening to this audio, especially with the special appearances of David Tennant as Kurtz and Tracey Childs as Klein.
 This is highly recommended and one of the best by Big Finish.

 ‘Colditz’ rating – 9/10